Asian Currencies: The Nomad Capitalist’s Guide

 Today, the dong is still highly devalued, but economic recovery in the country could signal an upward trend.

-The division of Korea into North and South after World War II resulted in two separate currencies, both called the Korean won.
+The division of Korea into North and South after World War II resulted in two separate currencies, both called the Korean won, that replaced the Korean yen.

-Following the division of Korea in 1945, the Korean won was introduced to replace the Korean yen.
-The won, which is circulated and issued under the authority of the country’s Central Bank, is managed by the Bank of Korea.
+The South Korean won, which is circulated and issued under the authority of the country’s Central Bank, is managed by the Bank of Korea.

-Over the years, it has seen moderate fluctuation against the US dollar but remains a significant Asian currency with the South Korean economy one of the strongest and most advanced in Asia.
+Over the years, it has seen moderate fluctuation against the US dollar but remains a significant Asian currency, with the South Korean economy being one of the strongest and most advanced in Asia.

 North Korean Won